Siouxsie Sioux

 AllMusic named Siouxsie as "one of the most influential British singers of the rock era".
 Her songs have been covered by Jeff Buckley ("Killing Time"), Tricky ("Tattoo") and LCD Soundsystem ("Slowdive") and sampled by Massive Attack ("Metal Postcard") and the Weeknd ("Happy House").
-In 2011, she was awarded for Outstanding Contribution to Music at the Q Awards and in 2012, she received the Inspiration Award at the Ivor Novello Awards.
+In 2011, she was awarded for Outstanding Contribution to Music at the Q Awards, and in 2012, she received the Inspiration Award at the Ivor Novello Awards.

-In 2023, Siouxsie announced her return to the stage with US, European and UK dates from May 2023.

 Biography

 Early life (1957–1976)

 Siouxsie was born Susan Janet Ballion on 27 May 1957 at Guy's Hospital in Southwark, England.
 She is ten years younger than her two siblings.
-Her brother and sister were born while the family was in the Belgian Congo.
+Her sister and brother were born while the family was in the Belgian Congo.
 Her parents met in that colony and worked there for a few years.
-Her mother, Betty, was of Scottish and English descent and was a secretary who spoke both French and English.
-Her father was a bacteriologist who milked venom from snakes, and came from Wallonia, the French-speaking part of Belgium.
+Her mother, Elizabeth, was of Scottish and English descent and was a secretary who spoke both French and English.
+Her father, Marc, was a bacteriologist who milked venom from snakes, and came from Wallonia, the French-speaking part of Belgium.
 In the mid-1950s, before Siouxsie's birth, the family moved to England.

 The Ballions lived in a suburban district in Chislehurst, Kent.
 Siouxsie was an isolated child, being unable to invite friends to her house because of her alcoholic, unemployed father.
 Despite his issues, Siouxsie regarded him as intelligent and well-read, and sympathised with his inability to fit in with a "rigid, middle-class society".
 During moments of sobriety, her father shared with her his love for books.
 Siouxsie was aware that her family was different; the Ballions were not involved in the local community and Siouxsie, aware that her family's house differed from the neighbours', would later state that "the suburbs inspired intense hatred."

-At the age of nine, she and a friend were sexually assaulted by a stranger.
+At the age of nine, she and a friend were sexually assaulted by a neighbour.
 The assault was ignored by both her parents and the police, and was not spoken of in the family.
-The incident and its later treatment would lead Siouxsie to distrust adults.
-Years later, she stated: "I grew up having no faith in adults as responsible people.
+The incident and the way it was treated led Siouxsie to distrust adults.
+Years later, she stated: I grew up having no faith in adults as responsible people.
 And being the youngest in the family I was isolated – I had no one to confide in.
 So I invented my own world, my own reality.
 It was my own way of defending myself – protecting myself from the outside world.
-The only way I could deal with how to survive was to get some strong armour."
+The only way I could deal with how to survive was to get some strong armour.

 Her father died of alcoholism-related illness when Siouxsie was 14 years old, resulting in a decline in her health.
 Siouxsie lost a great deal of weight and failed to attend school.
 After several misdiagnoses, she was operated on and survived a bout of ulcerative colitis.
 During the weeks of recovery in mid-1972, she watched television in the hospital and saw David Bowie on Top of the Pops.